MonashDataFluency/data-fluency-website/content/_index.md

 ---
-_Data Fluency_ is a cross-disciplinary initiative aiming to help researchers at Monash develop skills to explore, interpret and visualise big data to effectively communicate your research and ideas.
+_Data Fluency_ is a cross-disciplinary initiative aiming to help researchers at Monash develop skills to explore, interpret and visualise big data to effectively communicate research and ideas.
 The community is open to researchers, graduate students and professional staff and runs Software and Data Carpentry workshops on R, Python, Tableau, Excel for research, MATLAB and Git [..more](/about/).